testingisdocumenting/webtau/webtau-docs/znai/getting-started/what-is-this.md

 # GraphQL API Example

-Similar to HTTP APIs, Webtau also provides the ability to test GraphQL servers with its GraphQL DSL.
+Similar to HTTP APIs, WebTau also provides the ability to test GraphQL servers with its GraphQL DSL.

 ``````tabs